Panasonic ZS100 vs Nikon D3400

 Review summary: Panasonic ZS100 vs Nikon D3400

 So how do things add up?
 Is there a clear favorite between the Panasonic ZS100 and the Nikon D3400?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DMC-ZS100: